hieu1999xl/rke2/README.md

 ## Conclusion

-As we can see, setting up RKE2, Rancher and Longhorn is not that complicated.
-We can get deploy Kubernetes, a storage layer, and a management gui in a few minutes.
-Simple, right?
+As we can see setting up RKE2, Rancher and Longhorn is not that complicated.
 One of the added benefits of using the Suse / Rancher stack is that all the pieces are modular.
 Use only what you need, when you need it.
-Hope this was helpful.
-Please feel free reach out, or open any issues at https://github.com/clemenko/rke_install_blog.

-thanks!

 ![success](img/success.jpg)

-**For more fun check out my list of other content and videos at https://rfed.io/links.**